 So, on a week-end snap decision, they moved to Philadelphia, directly in the competitive maw of US Air.
-The main terminal was full, so American International (which never flew international, by the way) was forced to use the remote and decrepit Philadelphia Overseas Terminal, which actually did bear some uncanny resemblance to the original Tan San Nhat of the 1960s.
-So some of the Atlantic City flavor was not lost in the move.
+The main terminal was full, so American International (which never flew international, by the way) was forced to use the remote and decrepit Philadelphia Overseas Terminal, which actually did bear some uncanny resemblance to the original Tan San Nhut of the 1960s.
+So, some of the Atlantic City flavor was not lost in the move.

-Intent was low cost services intended to compete directly with high-cost USAir.
+The intent was low-fare services to compete directly with high-cost USAir.
 Great idea, according to the whiz-kids in the financial world.
 American International was a favorite of Wall Street, which promoted its stock heavily in a 1983 public offering that provided over \$20 million in capital.